pandas-dev/pandas/doc/source/getting_started/intro_tutorials/01_table_oriented.rst

 .. note::
     If you are familiar to Python
     :ref:`dictionaries <python:tut-dictionaries>`, the selection of a
-    single column is very similar to selection of dictionary values based on the key.
+    single column is very similar to the selection of dictionary values based on the key.

 You can create a ``Series`` from scratch as well: